 The basis of the valuation of investment properties is fair value.
-The investment properties were revalued during the year based on independent assessments by a member of the Australian Property Institute having recent experience in the location and category of investment property being valued.
+The investment properties were revalued during the 2022 financial year based on independent assessments by a member of the Australian Property Institute having recent experience in the location and category of investment property being valued.
 Valuations are based on current prices in an active market for similar properties of the same location and condition, subject to similar leases and takes into consideration occupancy rates and returns on investment.
+The Directors have assessed that there has not been a material movement in the value of the investment properties since the valuation was conducted.